blurvista/blurvista.github.io/README.md

 ***

-**Ready to protect your privacy?** Try [Online Face Blur](https://blurvista.com) and [Blur Faces on Photo Online](https://blurvista.com) with BlurVista today—no registration, no uploads, just instant privacy protection.
+**Ready to protect your privacy?** Try [Online Image Blur](https://blurvista.com) and [Blur Faces on Image Online](https://blurvista.com) with BlurVista today—no registration, no uploads, just instant privacy protection.

 ***